This chilli chicken recipe using your own free-range cockerels is for a tiny minority of people; but you could purchase them from the supermarket.

 Place the chicken in the fridge overnight, spooning the liquid over the bird a few times.

-So, this is probably something quite alien to you; it was to me until a few months ago.
+This is probably something quite alien to you; it was to me until a few months ago.
 But slaughtering cockerels for a chilli chicken recipe has been happening since the dawn of time.
-This way, you have control over the diet your birds feed on, the culling of the bird is quick and clean, far more humane that in any abattoir.
+This way, you have control over the food your birds feed on; the culling is quick and clean, and far more humane than in any abattoir.

 56 Groenekloof Rd,